SpectraLogic/ds3_c_sdk/win32/README.md

 using a different version of Visual Studio you'll have to modify the Visual Studio install path inside of `/win32/package.bat`.

-To build the client including the sample executable do the following:
+To build the client including the sample executable do the following

 1. Open a new Visual Studio Command Prompt.
 2. Run the following command: `nmake -f Makefile.vc`